-Hadoop MapReduce is a software framework for easily writing applications which process vast amounts of data (multi-terabyte data-sets) in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.
-Similar to HDFS, Hadoop MapReduce can also be executed even in commodity hardware, and assumes that nodes can fail anytime and still process the job.
+Hadoop MapReduce is a software framework for easily writing applications that process vast amounts of data (multi-terabyte data sets) in parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.
+Similar to HDFS, Hadoop MapReduce can also be executed even in commodity hardware and assumes that nodes can fail anytime and still process the job.
 MapReduce can process a large volume of data in parallel, by dividing a task into independent sub-tasks.
 Similar to HDFS, MapReduce also has a master-slave architecture.

 MapReduce jobs are complex and involve multiple steps; some steps are performed by Hadoop with default behavior and can be overridden if needed.
 The following are the mandatory steps performed in MapReduce in sequence: